10 First Step of Four Step Modeling (Trip Generation)

 60 0 10 60 30

-a figure that plots average zonal income and percent of households in each category of vehicle ownership.
+Plot of average zonal income and percent of households by vehicle ownership.

 Figure 10.4 Income and auto ownership curves.